ngoert/TeamLima/README.md

 ## About

-sharest- The app is a group project for Mobile development class developed by Computer Science students of Oklahoma State University.
+sharest- The IOS app is a combined effort of Team Lima studying Mobile development class under Dr. Mayfield at Oklahoma State University.
 The purpose of the app is to share your items with the students/people living around you.
 User can upload photos of items from their IOS device and exchange email with other users if they want any item.

 The app is integrated with Firebase for authentication and uses Cocoapods.
-It also user AWS S3 bucket to upload Images and Maria DB to store user information.
+It also uses AWS S3 bucket to upload Images and Maria DB to store user information.

 ## Installation and configuration